jannik-roth/FragShapley/README.md

 2. ESOL, solubility (regression)
 3. Ames data, mutagenicity (classification, might be able to use the data from [this study](https://doi.org/10.1021/acs.chemrestox.4c00466))

+## Ideas for Analysis

+1. Comparison with existing methods (shap package, EdgeShaper)
+2. "Optimization" of compounds: replace R-groups which have a negative contribution with groups that have a positive one
+3. Detection of toxicophores (for the Ames dataset)
+4. Analysis of sampling efficiency: Do we need to sample all possible subsets or is it enough to only sample the layer 1 coalitions?

 ## Implementation

 ### Molecular Representations